aczw/cuda-path-tracer/README.md

 - `PerfectSpecular`
 - `Pbr`

+I removed the `Specular` material type because I didn't technically implement rough specular surfaces.

 I use VS Code for development, so all my relative paths in the scene files are different from the ones used in Visual Studio.
 I find that I have to remove two of the "../" for Visual Studio to work.

-I removed the `Specular` material type because I didn't technically implement rough specular surfaces.

 I added a new `gltf` type for the `TYPE` key under the `Objects` array.
 This allows you to load arbitrary glTF models (both .gltf and .glb files are supported).
 When the `TYPE` is `gltf`, my code checks for an additional key called `PATH`.
 This is an absolute or relative (to the executable directory) path to the glTF model you wish to load.
+You also have an option to build a BVH for the model.
+This is controlled by the `BUILD_BVH` key.
+Set it to `true` or `false`.

 I added a `NAME` key under the `Objects` array because I wanted a way to keep track of what each geometry's role was supposed to be.
 This information could also be useful for debugging purposes.